 This may or may not be true.
 How do you measure cost?

 Assume, for example, that project management software will save your team something like three hours a week in time.
-Factoring in the time it takes to check in with team members for progress updates, or find the data you are looking for, this is a conservative estimate.
-Or you chose to use a spreadsheet for your project management needs, and it requires 15 hours at the beginning of the project to create and fine tune, and another two hours per week to update.
-Those man hours also come with a cost – nobody works for free, after all.
-If your team earns $20 an hour, then the three hour inefficiency in project management from the first example is costing your team $60 per week – and the software may only cost you $30 per month.
+Factoring in the time it takes to check in with team members for progress updates or find the data you are looking for, this is a conservative estimate.
+Or you chose to use a spreadsheet for your project management needs, and it requires 15 hours at the beginning of the project to create and fine-tune, and another two hours per week to update.
+Those man-hours also come with a cost.
+Nobody works for free, after all.
+If your team earns $20 an hour, then the three-hour inefficiency in project management from the first example is costing your team $60 per week, while if you used software, it would only cost you $30 per month.